EDD611 Inquiry I Lab 4

 Learning Objective:

-conduct a multiple regression analysis, assess and analyze collinearity, and utilize Astin's I-E-O model to explain the relationships between variables.
+• Utilize Astin's I-E-O model to explain the relationships between variables

 Step 1: